 5. Compliance and Legal Obligations: To comply with Privacy Law and other applicable laws, respond to legal requests, or protect our rights and interests.

-1. We do not sell or rent your Personal Information.
-However, we may share your information in the following circumstances:
+3.1.
+We do not sell or rent your Personal Information.
+We may share only necessary information in the following circumstances:

 1. Third-Party Vendors: We may provide such of your Personal Information to our third-party vendors as is necessary for them to provide their goods or services to you.

-2. Third-Party Service Providers: We may share your information with trusted third parties who provide services on our behalf, such as buyers requesting details for potential purchasing inquiries and marketing platforms
+2. Third-Party Service Providers: We may share your information with trusted third parties who provide services on our behalf, such as buyers requesting details for potential purchasing inquiries.

 3. Business Transfers: If we undergo a merger, acquisition, or sale of assets, your personal data may be transferred as part of the transaction.